Bobsleigh-Meyers Taylor wins Monobob to finally get gold

 Nolte, a gold medallist in the Two-Woman in 2022, opened Monday’s proceedings with a 59.15 track record and it seemed the battle for gold was already over.

 The vastly experienced Americans, however, were not about to give up that easily.
-Meyers Taylor steered superbly to immediately set another track record of 59.08 seconds – which Humphries, a youngster at 40, promptly matched.
+Meyers Taylor steered superbly to immediately set another track record of 59.08 seconds – which Humphries, a youngster at 40 and also a mother, promptly matched.

 That left double world champion Nolte only 0.15 ahead going into the final run.

-Humphries, who had previously won two golds for Canada in the Two-Woman before switching allegiance, clocked 59.54, which was enough for bronze.
+Humphries, who had previously won two golds for Canada in the Two-Woman before switching allegiance, clocked 59.54, which proved enough for bronze, a long way clear of Germany's Lisa Buckwitz.

-Meyers Taylor then put down a 59.51, seemingly leaving the door open for Nolte.
-However, the 27-year-old German caught a wall early and then suffered another skid to lose ground and could not make it up at the finish as she clocked 59.70 – good enough only for silver.
+Meyers Taylor then put down a smooth, but not extraordinary 59.51, seemingly leaving the door open for Nolte.
+However, the 27-year-old German clipped the wall early and then suffered another skid to lose ground and could not make it up at the finish as she clocked 59.70 – good enough only for silver.

-Monobob is seen as an egalitarian test of technique as all athletes use identical sleds, theoretically eliminating the considerable technological gains that can be made by the stronger countries.

-Four years ago, in its first appearance at the Olympics, Germany failed to make the podium, despite taking seven of the other nine bobsleigh medals available.
+Four years ago, in the first appearance at the Olympics of the only bobsleigh event where everyone uses the same, standard sled, Germany failed to make the podium, despite taking seven of the other nine bobsleigh medals available.

 Since then Nolte has emerged as the number one, twice winning the world championship and topping the World Cup standings this year.

-But on Monday the calm experience of Meyers Taylor in the heat of the biggest competition of all made the difference.
+But on Monday the calm experience of Meyers Taylor, who won the first of four world championship team golds back in 2012, made the difference.

+Rapper Flavor Flav, who sponsors US Bobsleigh and Skeleton and is their “official hype man”, was among the first to congratulate her as she leapt for joy at the finish area before hugging the older of her two children.

+Last week she said that winning a gold medal "would mean everything and would mean nothing... there's so much more to my life... at the end of the day, a gold medal is not going to change who I am."